Same In Category

-A Guide to Collecting Original James Bond Posters
+- A Guide to Collecting Original Disney

 With the release of Spectre this autumn Bond fever is heightening, and with every new release, this multi billion franchise reaches a new generation.
 The legacy of James Bond is not only immortalised in the movies themselves, but also in the iconic poster artwork designed to drive hoards of fans to cinema houses.
-From the 1962 release of Dr. No over 50 years on, the collectors’ market for James Bond original posters represents three generations of collectors, and with every year the market continues to heat up.
+From the 1962 release of Dr. No, over 50 years on, the collectors’ market for James Bond original posters represents three generations of collectors, and with every year the market continues to heat up.

 Gallery owner Bruce Marchant provides his expert tips on collecting some of the most coveted movie posters of all time: